 - At this time, the Evacuation Coordinator will decide on the correct course of action.
 The Emergency Services may be called, if required.

 - All employees and visitor on site will be accounted for.

 - The Evacuation Coordinator will discuss the situation, including any unaccounted personnel, with the Emergency Services.
 Together, they will decide when it is safe to return to the site.
-In the event of the Emergency Services not being present the Evacuation Coordinator, in consultation with the Business Manager and Directors, will decide when it is safe to return to the site.
+In the event of the Emergency Services not being present the Evacuation Coordinator, in consultation with the Business Manager and Managing Director, will decide when it is safe to return to the site.

 - Note: Only attempt to extinguish a fire if safe to do so.
 Ensure your own safety.
 Report the fire ASAP to the Yard/Business Managers and then follow instructions.

 2. In the event of a Major Chemical Incident